stastnypremysl/lsql-csv/README.md

 #### About nice outputs
 There is a trick, how to concat two values in select expression: Write them without space.

-But how the interpreter know the interpreter knows the ends of the value name or value expression?
+But how the interpreter knows the ends of the value name or value expression?
 You must use quotes for it - quotes itself can't be part of value name.
 As an example, let's try to format our basic grouping example.

 Let's try it!